 Are you a Brazilian Jiu-Jitsu student or plan on learning this martial arts technique?
 Then, you might be wondering about grappling dummies.
 More specifically, DIY grappling dummies and how to make a good training partner yourself.

 If you’ve wondered if making one of these dummies at home is possible, the answer is yes.
 Grappling dummies aren’t hard to make but require DIY elbow grease and a few specific items to achieve the perfect BJJ dummy.

-Making a grappling dummy yourself has its advantages and disadvantages, which we’ll cover in the article below.
-Indeed, we’ll also cover the steps it takes to make one of these dummies to be your BJJ training partner.
+Making a grappling dummy yourself has advantages and disadvantages, which we’ll cover in the article below.
+Indeed, we’ll also cover the steps it takes to make one of these dummies your BJJ training partner.

 How to Build a DIY Grappling Dummy?

-The process of making your very own DIY grappling dummy is easy and shouldn’t take you too long.
-However, before you start your creation, you’ll want to ensure that you have the right tools at your disposal.
+Making your own DIY grappling dummy is easy and shouldn’t take you too long.
+However, before you start your creation, you’ll want to ensure you have the right tools.

 These tools include: